cool21th/Journal/README.md

     * Character Embeddings

-        POS-tagging and NER, intraword morphological and shape information can also be very useful.
+        For tasks such as POS-tagging and NER, intra-word morphological and shape information can also be very useful.
+A common phenomenon for languages with large vocabularies is the unknown word issue or out-of-vocabulary word(OOV) issue.

+2. Convolution Neural Networks

+A look-up table was used to transform each word into a vector of user-defined dimensions.
+Thus, an input sequence {s1, s2, ...sn} of n words was transformed into a series of vectors {ws1, ws2, ...wsn} by applying the look-up table to each of its words